How to add a file name pattern filter to an index to control the content that is included.

 How index filtering works

-After creating filters, it is necessary to restart the Index Manager service and rebuild any existing indexes to incorporate the changes.
+Note: After creating filters, you need to restart the Index Manager service and rebuild any existing indexes to incorporate the changes.

 Defining a file filter